Cheron

 How to Pronounce Cheron

 Our model has identified 7 different pronunciations for the name Cheron.
-Click the play button next to the name to hear the pronunciation spoken aloud.
+Click the play button under each pronunciation to hear it spoken aloud.

-Our model is 28.6% confident that Cheron is pronounced as sheh-RAHN.
-The next most likely pronunciation is SHEH-ruhn, at 20.0% confidence.
+Our model is 28.6% confident that Cheron is pronounced as sheh-RAHN, which has 2 syllables.
+The next most likely pronunciation is CHEH-ruhn, at 20.0% confidence, with 2 syllables.

 sheh-RAHN (2 syllables)